Differences Between SPSS vs SAS

 It provides click and play functionality which makes writing code easier using the ‘Paste’ button.
 Also, it has a very good official support for any issues that the user would face.

 |SAS, on the other hand, is majorly used in industry.
 It has a flow based interface which provides drag and drop facility.

 It is capable of handling large datasets.

 |Disadvantages||SPSS is costly and has different licenses for different functionalities.
 Its syntax is limited and it is comparatively slow towards adopting new technologies.
 Also, it cannot handle large datasets.||SAS is also costly.

 For options which are not involved in the user interface, you will need to write code and customize accordingly.

 There are different programs for different visualizations or data mining.

 As a result, though both SPSS and SAS are very helpful in the analysis of data they are different in their own ways.
 The different functionalities that they perform help an organization knowing its value and they provide a way of improving and increasing its market value.
 Hence you should ideally have a mix of both SPSS and SAS to optimize both costs and analytical flexibility.

-This has been a guide to Differences Between SPSS vs SAS, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
-You may also look at the following articles to learn more.
+This has been a guide to Difference Between SPSS vs SAS.
+Here we have discussed SPSS vs SAS head to head comparison, key differences, along with infographics and comparison table You may also look at the following articles to learn more.